harsha-simhadri/big-ann-benchmarks/t3/README.md

 ### Submitting_Your_Algorithm

 A submission is composed of the following:
-* 1 index binary file (  choose your best index )
+* 1 index binary file for each dataset in which you are participating ( choose your best index )
-* 1 *algos.yaml* with only one set of build parameters and at most 10 sets of query parameters ( put it into the *t3/[your_team_name]/* directory. )
+* 1 *algos.yaml* with only one set of build parameters and at most 10 sets of query parameters for each dataset in which you are participating.
+Please put that file into the *t3/[your_team_name]/* directory.
 * Your algorithm's python class ( put it into the *benchmark/algorithms/* directory. )

-All but the binary index file can be submitted with a pull request of your custom branch.
+All but the binary index files can be submitted with a pull request of your custom branch.

-We will provide you with an upload area for your binary index file during the competition.
+We will provide you with an upload area for your binary index files during the competition.

 Additional information may be required to qualify for all the leaderboards:
 * To qualify for the cost leaderboard, please include evidence of the MSRP of all the components of your entire system.
 Put this evidence into the *t3/[your_team_name]/* directory.
-* If all of the source code cannot be included in your pull request, please provide an explanation of what the non-open-source part of the software does (host drivers, firmware, etc.) Put this explanation as a text file into the t3/[your_team_name]/ directory.
+* If all of the installation, setup, and source code cannot be included in your pull request, please provide an explanation of what the non-open source part of the software does (host drivers, firmware, etc.) Put this explanation into a text file and place into the t3/[your_team_name]/ directory.

 ### How_To_Get_Help

 There are several ways to get help as you develop your algorithm:
-* You can submit an issue at this github repositry.
+* You can submit an issue at this github repository.
 * Send an email to the competition's T3 organizer, gwilliams@gsitechnology.com
-* Send en email to the competition's google-group.
+* Send en email to the competition's googlegroup, big-ann-organizers@googlegroups.com

 ### Leaderboard_Ranking